Tips for Buying Your Own Dental Practice

 Plan Your Transition

 Your transition also includes how you deal with your patients.
 While you’re not the same as the previous doctor, you should ensure that the patient experience is not too different.
-Before the previous owner and staff completely phase out, you should spend time observing them and watching how they do things and deal with their patients.
+Before the previous owner phases out, you should spend time observing them and watching how they do things and deal with their patients.
 At first, you should pattern yourself after them.
 Your transition plan should aim to maximize continuity.

 Buying a dental practice requires a lot of research and work, but the benefit is in knowing that you have bought a sound business where you can practice and treat patients.
 Hiring a broker could help you become more effective and smarter when buying a dental practice.
 Contact Henry Schein Professional Practice Transitions to learn more about how we can help you purchase a dental practice.